CaptainStack/chromattis/README.md

 `npm run deploy`

+IMPORTANT - this deployment script will deploy your application as it currently stands on your local setup, it does not deploy from your main branch on GitHub.
+Always deploy from a clean branch instead of a working branch.

 ### Contributing to Chromattis

 Chromattis has been to date the project of a single developer.
 As such, there is no currently defined contribution process other than to send a pull request.